When You Can and When You Can’t Work with Others

-- Students must comply with the course rules, and may only work together, or receive help, to the extent allowed by the instructor.
+- Students must comply with the course policies and may only work together or receive help to the extent permitted by the instructor.

 - If unsure about the limits, students must seek the instructor’s permission before working with one another.

 - Even if the instructor permits collaboration, it is never ethical to copy someone’s work or let them copy yours.